dompl/old.atsdiamondtools/wp-content/plugins/woocommerce-pdf-invoices-packing-slips/readme.txt

 6. Set shop name, address, header logo, etc.

 == Changelog ==

+= 3.0.1 (2022-08-02) =
+* New: admin pointer for document settings dropdown
+* Security: escape the tab and section parameters before outputting it back, leading to a Reflected Cross-Site Scripting.
+This bug was reintroduced on version 2.14.0
+* Tweak: prevent requirements select to reload settings preview
+* Fix: allow remove requirement trigger secondary save button on settings pages
+* Marked tested up to WooCommerce 6.7

+= 3.0.0 =
+* Libraries: Updated dompdf to 2.0.0, addressing security vulnerabilities and introducing some changes that could possibly break high level customized setups ([more information](https://github.com/dompdf/dompdf/releases/tag/v2.0.0))
+* Fix: respect custom (filtered) woocommerce template paths
+* Fix: Check if the invoice is allowed before the shortcode output
+* UI: Link to Professional extension for packing slip attachments

+= 2.16.0 =
+* Security: Fix authenticated reflected XSS on the settings page
+* Fix: Redirection URLs in wizard and when sending emails manually
+* Libraries: updated dompdf to 1.2.2

+= 2.15.0 =
+* New: Filter hooks to override ability to edit document data
+* Simple template: Only show shipping & payment method lines when set
+* Security: escape urls as late as possible
+* Fix: WP6.0+ converting interface elements to emojis
+* Tweak: Show sticky save button for all setting changes

+= 2.14.5 =
+* Fix: Preview invoice number & date display settings
+* Tested up to WooCommerce 6.5 & WordPress 6.0

+= 2.14.4 =
+* Fix: Content-Length header causing invalid response on some servers

+= 2.14.3 =
+* Fix: preview not updating (unless test mode was enabled)
+* Tweak: add styles for custom settings sections
+* Tweak: Set Content-Length header for inline display

 = 2.14.2 =
 * Fix: unescape text strings entered in the setup wizard